samz-cs/tx-map/README.md

 - Max height (m): 60,000
 - Contrast: 3

 Each block represents a voting precinct.
-The height shows the precinct’s Hispanic population percentage — taller columns indicate a higher share of Hispanic residents (100% Hispanic being the tallest).
+The height shows the precinct’s Hispanic population percentage — taller precincts indicate a higher share of Hispanic residents (a precinct with 100% Hispanic residents being the tallest).
 The color in the map shows how the precinct’s vote shifted from 2020 to 2024: Bluer precincts moved more Democratic, while redder precincts shifted more Republican.

 ### Generally, at similar Hispanic population levels, lower-income areas shifted further to the right than higher-income areas.
 <img